pbialas7-Lectures/BayesianDataAanalysis/Assignments/RoundedData/rounded_data.md

 +++

 To calculate mean and variance of $\mu$ and $\sigma^2$ we need marginal distributions.
-We can approximate them  numerically by symming over one axis of the grid.
+We can approximate them  numerically by summing over one axis of the grid.
 Do not forget to exponentiate the log of probability before summing!